PITTSFIELD - In Middle Eastern sporting circles, Faye Sultan has been hailed by some as a "pioneer" and a "historymaker."

 "I hope I'll be able to adjust to the cold weather, since I come from one of the hottest countries in the world," she admitted.

 Her coach at Williams, Steven J. Kuster, said he expects Sultan to contribute next year in the sprint, freestyle and backstroke events for the Ephs.

 Like Sultan, Kuster said his Olympic expectations for Sultan are modest.

 "Qualifying for the Kuwait team is much different than here in the States," said Kuster.
 "I don't think she has any hopes of making a semifinal or anything like that, but it will be a great experience."

 Sultan has made history as Kuwait's first female Olympic swimmer.
-She is not the first female Kuwaiti to
+She is not the first female Kuwaiti to participate in the Olympics.

 Sultan, in fact, is not the only female Kuwaiti Olympian.
 Maryam Al Rezooqi, competing in the 10-meter airgun, will join her in London as part of the 11-person Kuwaiti Olympic team.